mitchute/PythonEMSPrototype/docs/python.rst

 Linux (Ubuntu 18.04)
 --------------------

-The main PyEMS binary is built on Travis inside an 18.04 Docker image.
+The main "Fake EnergyPlus" binary is built on Travis inside an 18.04 Docker image.
 At the time of the writing has a list of 12 shared object dependencies.
 Each has been investigated to determine whether it is something we need to collect for binary distribution or not.
 Here are the results: